kengz/aiva/README.md

 **The next version** *of Jarvis is under development in a separate private repo.
 To prevent potential copyright issues the name will be changed away from JARVIS too.*

+**Timeline**: *late-March 2016.*

 ##### New features

 1. graph knowledge base for a powerful brain
-1. internal chrono
+1. Natural Language Processing
+1. extendable scripts with polyglot control, via SocketIO (nodejs, python, ruby and more)
-1. easier setup and deployment
+1. easier setup, deployment on Ubuntu and MacOS
+1. unit tests
 1. better help menu
-1. smarter interaction
-1. unit tests
-1. extendable scripts (potentially polyglottic)

 ## Installation